Note: admissions now open for all students. Updated prerequisites for accessing the interview.

-Applications are open to anyone holding or being close to obtaining a Bachelor degree (Laurea Triennale for students in Italian universities) or an equivalent/superior title, whose preceding studies include at least 1/3 of credits in one or more of the following areas (disciplinary codes for Italian degrees): Mathematics (MAT/*), Statistics and Mathematical Methods for Decisions (SECS-S/*), Econometrics (SECS-P/05), Computer Science (INF/01, ING-INF/*), Physics (FIS/01-02).
+Applications are open to anyone holding or being close to obtaining a Bachelor degree (Laurea Triennale for students in Italian universities) or an equivalent/superior title, whose preceding studies include at least 1/4 of credits (possibly including the thesis) in one or more of the following areas (disciplinary codes for Italian degrees): Mathematics (MAT/*), Statistics and Mathematical Methods for Decisions (SECS-S/*), Econometrics (SECS-P/05), Computer Science (INF/01, ING-INF/*), Physics (FIS/01-02).
 The preceding studies may combine different degrees or include certified additional courses.

 Applicants not yet holding the undergraduate title by the time of the application must be in a position to receive it not later than the final enrolment deadline (December of the same year).

 The Admission Committee evaluates the candidate's personal preparation on the basis of the supporting documentation provided during the application and through an interview, which aims at verifying the background knowledge in Analysis, Probability and Statistics.
 A list of essential background topics is contained in this syllabus.
-The candidate will be exempted from the verification of the personal preparation when her/his preceding studies include at least 20% of the credits in Mathematics (MAT/*) and the documentation provided with the application certifies a final examination mark not lower than 95% (105/110 for Italian degrees) or the last available grade point average not lower than 93% (28/30 for Italian degrees) on at least 90% of the exams in the study plan) not below 95% of the maximum achievable.
+The candidate will be exempted from the verification of the personal preparation when her/his preceding studies include at least 20% of the credits in Mathematics (MAT/*) and the documentation provided with the application certifies a final examination mark not lower than 95% (105/110 for Italian degrees) or the last available grade point average not lower than 93% (28/30 for Italian degrees) on at least 90% of the exam credits in the study plan.

 Interviews are held in person at the University of Torino or, if requested by the applicant during the application, on Skype.
-Candidates residing at a distance which does not require an overnight stay for travelling to Torino are expected to be physically present for the interview.
+Candidates residing at a distance which does not require an overnight stay for travelling to Torino are expected to be physically present to the interview.